In a tight situation with money?

 Deciding to pawn the swords will result in an agreement between the owner and the broker.
 This agreement is usually thrown into a time constraint.
 The pawn shop will obviously expect repayment.

 If they sell the item, then they won’t be bound by any time at all.
 It’s also important to know that the owner will possibly be charged interest for the loan over time.

 If the owner decides to pawn their swords, then they may receive less money than they would have gotten for just selling them.

-Not getting what they’re worth can be frustrating but it’s important to note that they will get the swords back once the loan is paid off.
+It’s important to note that the owner will get the swords back once the loan is paid off.
 If they sell it, they lose the sword forever.

 4. Other things to Consider with Pawn Shops